``

 Austen, W. E.

 William Ernest Austen.
-He was a sign writer, and the husband of A. E. Austen, of 25 Pencester Road.
+He was a sign writer, and the husband of A E Austen, of 25 Pencester Road.
 He was a councillor, elected in 1935, and a former Deputy Mayor to Jimmy Cairns in 1938 and 1939.
 He was also a sergeant in the Police War Reserve, and a veteran of the Great War, having served in France and been commissioned in the Royal Artillery.

-He died at the Conservative Club on 23 March 1942, aged 57, and was buried at Charlton cemetery, 8 2T, his service being conducted by the Corporation Chaplain, Rev G J Browne.
+He died at the Conservative Club on 23 March 1942, aged 57, and was buried at Charlton, Dover, 8 2T, his service being conducted by the Corporation Chaplain, Rev G J Browne.
 There were many mourners, amongst them Mr and Mrs F Neech, his son-in-law and daughter, The Mayor, Alderman J R Carins, and Alderman Gore, and Mr H Saddleton, the Chief Constable.
 Many Freemasons were present, including Mr P Goldfinch SB from Peace and Harmony Lodge.
 By request there were no flowers.

 Austin, J.

 John Austin.
-He died on 8 October 1940, aged 63, at the Casualty Hospital, Union Road..
+He died on 8 October 1940, aged 63 (77?), at the Casualty Hospital, Union Road..
 He was from 6 St. John's Road.
-He was buried at Charlton
+He was buried on 11 October at Charlton, Dover.
+ZC 30.

 headstone, by Simon ChambersAustin, L. E.